SpawnID0000/Spawn/README.md

 # Spawn

-**Spawn** is a Python-based audio manager that imports music tracks, standardizes and enriches metadata (tags, MBIDs, ReplayGain, etc.), provides a flexible favorites system, creates curated playlists, and can play M3U files (via [mpv](https://mpv.io/)).
+**Spawn** is a Python‑based audio manager that imports music tracks, standardizes and enriches metadata (tags, MBIDs, ReplayGain, etc.), and provides a flexible system for favorites, curation, and playback.
+It also automatically creates symlinks for all imported tracks to enable universal playlist functionality.

 ## Table of Contents